- Reference >

 Starting in MongoDB 5.0, update operators process document fields with string-based names in lexicographic order.
 Fields with numeric names are processed in numeric order.
 See Update Operators Behavior for details.

-Do not use the positional operator $
+Do not use the positional operator $ with

-upsert operations because inserts will use the $
+upsert operations because inserts will use the $ as

 a field name in the inserted document.